mongodb/mongo-ruby-kerberos/CONTRIBUTING.md

 - Use `context` blocks to set up conditions.
 - Always provide descriptive specifications via `it`.

-Specs can be automatically run with Guard, via `bundle exec guard`

 Before commiting, run `rake` to ensure all specs pass with both pure Ruby and the native extensions.